5 January 2016, Building premiums under review post Dubai hotel/apartment fire; might impact terrorism insurance January 6, 2016

 Head of General Insurance at Dubai-based Nexus Insurance Brokers, Alison Fenech, also doesn’t see The Address fire as a precursor for increased premiums.
 “If you have 10 fire incidents in a year amounting to Dh20 million,” she told The National, “it is more likely to increase premiums than one incident in a year amounting to Dh25m.”

 Ultimately, then, it’s up to the insurance market’s collective reasoning to determine whether UAE building premiums will go up or not.
 No doubt, London will have its say in this matter as well.
 The fact that most buildings in Dubai that were built before 2012 likely have flammable cladding (or non fire-resistant cladding) should be a major factor in deciding this issue.
 It is curious, however, that the insurance sector didn’t see this before.
-Perhaps it did, and it wasn’t a major concern at the time.
+Perhaps it did, and it was not a major concern at the time.

 In other words, what influences premium increases here?
 One fire?
 Or three fires plus the cladding risk issue?
 Or, as Ms. Fenech says, must it be 10 such fires, and then premiums might go up?

 And then there is the issue of terrorism insurance.
 If standard commercial property premiums in Dubai might increase because of fire risk, then might terrorism premiums increase as well?
 Maybe so.
-Terrorism premiums aren’t just based on the terrorism risks in a country.
+Terrorism premiums are not just based on the terrorism risks in a country.
 They are also based on the insured entity’s physical security.
 In many cases, if a policyholder can demonstrate increased physical security, terrorism premiums can be lowered.
 In the case of Dubai where there are multitudes of buildings with flammable cladding, the risk of fire resulting from terrorism, specifically from arson, sabotage, and/or bombings, is higher.

-The terrorist attacks on the Taj Mahal hotel in Mumbai in 2008 and the Westgate Mall in Kenya in 2013 both began with raids where gunmen took over the properties and shot people, but they ended with mass arson.
+The terrorist attacks on the Taj Mahal hotel in Mumbai in 2008, and the Westgate Mall in Kenya in 2013 both began with raids where gunmen took over the properties and shot people, but they ended with mass arson.
 Additionally, the initial terrorist bomb blast that damaged the Islamabad Marriott in 2008 did not burn down the hotel.
-It appears that the overpressure from the explosion ruptured the hotel’s gas lines, and the resulting gas leak then caught fire, engulfing the hotel.
+It appears that the overpressure from the explosion ruptured the hotel’s gas lines, and the resulting gas leak then caught fire, which engulfed the hotel.
 The same scenarios could happen in any city in the world, including Dubai.

 On 2 August 2015, the UAE arrested 41 people attempting to topple the government and set up a caliphate – an ISIS related or mimicked plot.
 The belligerents sought to assassinate people and bomb hotels and shopping malls.